sergewiclef/Advanced-AWS-Lightsail-Wordpress-Project/README.md

             type        = "AutoSnapshot"
         }
 ```
+We specified the snapshot to be taken automatically everyday at 6am.
 The full block code to create the lightsail server and configure snapshot becomes

 ```
 #create a Lightsail instance